DLR-SC/GitLab-Calendar/README.md

 # Horen4GIM
-Extension for GitLab, that generates ics-files from a repositories issues, milestones and iterations, which have a due date.
+Tool that generates ics-files from a repositories issues, milestones and iterations, which have a due date.

 ## Setup
 The script requires Python >= 3.9 and uses the libraries [ics](https://icspy.readthedocs.io/en/stable/) and [python-gitlab](https://python-gitlab.readthedocs.io/en/stable/)